Alex PerryWildlife Photography

 Bulgaria 2022, Day 9: Sakar Region

 This morning we bade farewell to the Eastern Rodopi Mountains, moving north-east to an area of Bulgaria called Sakar.
 This area is characterised mainly by rolling hills and agricultural land.
 A variety of breeding raptors can be seen here, including a couple of rarer species: Eastern Imperial Eagle and Lesser Kestrel.
 The plan was to spend the entire day in the region, mainly searching for its classic birds, before driving a couple of hours further north to the town of Yambol in the evening.
-This was just a stopping point to break the long drive up to the far north of Bulgaria we would be continuing tomorrow.
+This was just a stopping point to break the long drive up to the far north of Bulgaria.

 Before leaving the Rodopi we stopped very briefly in the village of Borislavtsi to get a few photos of White Stork and Spanish Sparrow, two species I hadn’t properly made an effort with yet.
 The sparrows are almost always found around stork nests in Bulgaria, along with House Sparrows.